 With FDs, you can earn interest on the entire amount deposited on monthly, quarterly or half-yearly basis.

 On the other hand, interests on RDs are on a recurring basis.
 For example, with an RD of 1 year, the first deposit will earn you interest of 12 months, the second deposit for 11 months and so on.

 Hence, you can earn more on the same investment amount with an FD as compared to an RD, because of the benefit of compounding.

 With Bajaj Finance Fixed Deposits, you can choose your tenures, which range between 12 and 60 months.
 The tenures for Recurring Deposits range from around 6 months to up to 10 years.

 Taxes are charged when the total interest income in a year exceeds Rs.
 10,000.
 The total interest income is calculated based on the interest earned in a year with savings accounts, FDs and RDs.

 4. Interest rates

-The RD and FD interest rates are somewhat similar; however, one will earn more with an FD on the same interest rate and tenor as compared to an RD.
+The RD and FD interest rates are somewhat similar; however, one will earn more with an FD on the same interest rate and tenure as compared to an RD.

-With Bajaj Finance, get higher interest rate up to 8.75% on Fixed Deposits.
-You can also get 0.25% higher interest with our special 15-month FD.
-On Senior citizens FD, you will get 0.35% more interest.
+With Bajaj Finance, get higher interest rate up to 8.35% on Fixed Deposits.
+On Senior citizens FD, you will get 0.25% more interest.